-Cataract surgery can help remove the cloudy lens affecting your vision, improving your sight.
+Cataract surgery can help remove the cloudy lens affecting your vision and improve your sight.
 If you receive this procedure, is blurry vision normal after surgery?
-Is blurriness nothing to worry about, or should you contact your eye doctor?
+When should you contact your eye doctor?

-Continue reading to learn more about cataracts, including if blurry vision is normal after cataract surgery.
+Continue reading to learn more about cataracts, including if foggy vision is normal after cataract surgery.
 Let’s start by learning more about cataracts and cataract surgery in general.

 A cataract is the clouding of your eye’s lens, an essential part of your vision.
 Your lens is typically clear and flexible, changing shape to help you see.
 This lens can become stiff, thicker, and cloudy as you age.